DataDog/documentation/content/en/containers/troubleshooting/admission-controller.md

 {{< /tabs >}}

 #### GKE
-If you are using a [GKE *Private* Cluster this restricts the flow of data][9] to the pod by default.
-You will need to add a firewal rule to allow the inbound access from the control plane to this port.
+If you are using a [GKE *Private* Cluster this restricts the request][9] to Cluster Agent pod by default.
+You need to add a firewall rule to allow the inbound access from the control plane to this port.
 By default, the network for the cluster should have a firewall rule named `gke-<CLUSTER_NAME>-master`.
 This rule’s source filters should match the cluster’s "Control plane address range" found in the "Networking" section.
 Edit this firewall rule to allow ingress to the `TCP` protocol and port `8000`.

 #### Rancher

 There can be issues with Rancher depending on the underlying environment used.
 You can consult the [Rancher documentation][10] for a similar issue with the Rancher-Webhook (another Mutating Admission Controller) within GKE Private Clusters or EKS Clusters using the Calico CNI.

-In GKE Private clusters you can consult the [GKE steps above][#GKE] to add the corresponding firewall rule.
+In GKE Private clusters you can consult the [GKE steps above](#gke) to add the corresponding firewall rule.

 In EKS clusters you can similarly deploy the Cluster Agent pod with the `hostNetwork: true` setting to allow this connectivity.